 Experimental Investigation and Modelling of a 1.5 kW Axial Turbine for Waste Heat Recovery of a Gasoline Passenger Car through a Rankine Cycle 2018-37-0007

 The Rankine cycle power system is a promising technology to convert the wasted thermal energy from engines into useful energy.
-In a way to decrease the CO¬¬2 emissions of passenger cars, it is possible to recover the waste heat from the exhaust gas that presents a high exergy compared to other sources of waste heat (cooling engine, exhaust gas recovery, etc.).
-A Rankine test-rig is designed and built to assess the performance of such a cycle in real operating conditions.
+In a way to decrease the CO2 emissions of passenger cars, it is possible to recover the waste heat from the exhaust gas that presents a high exergy compared to other sources of waste heat (engine cooling, exhaust gas recovery cooling, etc.).
+A Rankine cycle test-rig is designed and built to assess the performance of such a cycle in real operating conditions.
 The most critical component is the expander.
-This component needs to be compact, light, efficient, reliable and cheap among others.
+This component needs to be compact, light, efficient, reliable and cheap among other criteria.
 In this context, a 1.5 kW axial turbine composed of two wheels is tested on a Rankine cycle test-rig coupled with a 150 kW engine.
 A detailed analysis of the performance is proposed.
-The maximum mechanical isentropic efficiency reached is 41.5%.
+The maximum turbine mechanical isentropic efficiency reached is 41.5%.
 A semi-empirical approach is proposed to predict the performance of the axial turbine in a wide range of conditions.
 Finally, the performance on a driving cycle is compared with another technology of expander (scroll).